White horse facing camera while galloping

 bird

 Townsend Veterinary Practice – Rubery is part of the Townsend Veterinary Practice group (established in the late 1950s, per the practice website) and focuses on small animals, including dogs, cats, rabbits, guinea pigs, hamsters, ferrets, and backyard poultry.
 The website lists routine care (consultations, vaccinations, parasite control) plus practical add-ons like nurse clinics, grooming/nail clipping, blood pressure checks, pet travel documentation, and home visits.
 Emergency support is described as available during normal hours via the practice; out of hours, owners are directed to YourVets Smethwick for telephone advice and emergency consultations if needed.
-From the latest reviews available to us, experiences are mixed: some owners describe supportive end-of-life help (including holding a pet for cremation at no cost), while others report being made to wait outside during an appointment due to another dog inside described as aggressive and unmuzzled, and one reviewer alleges they were treated differently after mentioning benefits.

 #110